menuclose

 Trading platforms and tools

-Capital.com and Octa both check key boxes for platform access and ease of use.
-Each broker provides a free demo account for paper trading, a proprietary platform, a Windows desktop download, and a web-based platform.
-Both also support MetaTrader 4 (MT4) and let you place trades directly from charts.
-Where they differ: Octa adds copy trading and MetaTrader 5 (MT5), while Capital.com does not offer copy trading and does not support MT5.
+Capital.com and Octa both check the core boxes for platform access and ease of use: each offers a free virtual demo account, an in-house proprietary platform, a Windows desktop download, a web-based (browser) platform, and the ability to place trades directly from charts.
+Both brokers support MetaTrader 4 (MT4).
+Key differences: Octa also supports MetaTrader 5 (MT5) and offers copy trading, while Capital.com does not offer copy trading and does not support MT5.

 Feature Capital.com logoCapital.com